Talking Chips (classroom)

 What students will need

-The following workflow is meant as guidance for how you can facilitate a Talking Chips learning activity within a classroom with a physical distancing layout.
+The following workflow is meant as guidance for how you can facilitate a Talking Chips learning activity within a classroom.

 - Determine a question or problem for group discussion.

-- Ask students to participate equally in the group discussion, specifying that as they contribute comments, they will get an X placed next to their name by the scorekeeper.
+- Ask students to participate equally in the group discussion, specifying that as they contribute comments, they will surrender a token.

-- When all students have contributed to the discussion and everyone has five Xs next to their name, the activity is done.
+- When all students have contributed to the discussion and everyone has used their tokens, the activity is done.

 - Review the outcomes of the activity.